albinouty/shibby/README.md

 Library 2        654321
 ```

 Next, because shibby is in its infancy, I don't have a way yet to use shibby to search for a book. **You will use your library's Overdrive website to search for the books you want**.
-Once you find it, click on the book and in the URL.
-The book ID you need to grab will be directly after `media/` in the URL.
+Once you find it, click on the book.
+Then look at the URL and the book ID you need to grab will be directly after `media/`.

 For example,
 - if the url is `www.libraryname.overdrive.com/media/4549230?c=2838`